Trish, no curfew at present, but under the current laws the authorities can re-impose one at short notice.

 You'll see the pyramids at Giza are not mentioned.
 There's no evidence tourists are being deliberately targeted, but be careful which hotel you pick (many are near these trouble spots).
 Check with hotel staff every day about expected trouble and where and when it might happen.
 I wouldn't move too far from the popular tourist zones, especially at night.

 Currently Cairo is safe, and it is getting safer every day!
-With the new government bringing political stability everything is getting back to normal and we are starting to see tourists again especially in red sea destinations. over 3 years agoAnswered by Ahmed Mohamed via WorldNomads.com
+With the new government bringing political stability everything is getting back to normal and we are starting to see tourists again especially in red sea destinations. about 6 years agoAnswered by Ahmed Mohamed via WorldNomads.com